 Then again, if the divorce is not your idea, you may be thinking that you can change your partner's mind or that you can get them to work it out.
-This kind of denial is common, and about everyone goes through it.
+This kind of denial is common, and just about everyone goes through it.
 We all want to think that everything will be okay.
 However, if your partner is set on getting a divorce, there is nothing you can do but accept it.
-It may take several months to a year to get through this step.
+It may take several months to a year or longer to get through this step.
 But you will get through it.

 The bargaining stage is an attempt to fix the damage that was done by the divorce.
 You may convince yourself that you will never find anyone who makes you feel the way they did.
-This may make you want to try again and forget about the divorce.
-You may try to get your spouse back or convince them that you can work it out.
+This might make you want to try again and forget about the divorce.
+You may endeavor to get your spouse back or convince them that you can work it out.
 This is just your mind trying to come to terms with this major decision.

 Talk To Someone

 If you have gone through the acceptance stage but still feel extremely sad and need to talk to someone, there are mental health professionals out there who can help, like those available through ReGain.
 You do not need to leave the house to do online counseling.
 It is the easiest and sometimes least expensive way to get greater control and understanding of your emotions.
 Just talking to someone unbiased and experienced with this sort of thing can be a big help.

 Continue reading to find reviews of counselors from people experiencing similar issues.

 “Dr. Anstadt is amazing.
 I appreciate him always reaching out to make sure things are going smoothly in between our sessions.
 He follows up and genuinely cares about my situation.
 I would recommend Dr. Anstadt to anyone who is seeking insight on coparenting and new relationships after divorce.
 Thank you for everything!”